SamK-RFI/volume-segmantics/docs/Docs_Setting-Guide.md

 > - 2.5D slicing
 > - Multi-task
 > - Semi-supervised (SS)
-> - Pseudo-labeling SS
+> - Pseudo-labelling SS

 The prediction file is comprised of either 'continuating' variables (ones that should be mirrored from the training settings per the model utilised in the prediction command) or prediction specific inputs, with the following sub-sections;

 > - Prediction Specifics
+> - Sliding Window
 > - Normalisation
 > - Augmentation
 > - 2.5D Prediction
-> - Sliding Window

 ## Fine-Tuning Guides